AlexHedley/blog/src/input/posts/DocFX.md

 ---
 title: DocFX
+# lead:
 tags:
   - programming
   - github
+  - docfx
+  - microsft
+  - dotnet
 author: AlexHedley
 # description:
 published: 2020-05-19
+# image:
+# imageattribution:
 ---

 There are a number of options to build static sites these days.